 If your car has air conditioning make sure it is switched on.

-- Use this in conjunction with the heater.
-Hot air will dry the glass a little through evaporation, but the air will then cool down and condense on the glass once more, so make sure the A/C is on to keep the atmosphere inside dry.
+Use the air-con in conjunction with the heater.
+Hot air will dry the glass a little through evaporation, but the air will then cool down and condense on the glass once more, so make sure the air-con is on to keep the atmosphere inside dry.

-- If you don’t have a clever climate control system, driving along with the windows down could actually help clear the screen faster.
+If you don’t have a clever climate control system, driving along with the windows down could actually help clear the screen faster.

-- If you DO have a clever climate control system, utilise it.
+If you do have a clever climate control system, utilise it.
 There’ll most likely be a setting for demisting the windscreen, which will automatically adjust the ventilation system’s parameters to achieve the best results.